AlfredoSantosSalazar/Taller-1-PySpark-pos-analysis-main/README.md

-Delivery of Workshop 1 on the installation of the work environment and creation of an algorithm with PySpark, NLTK and Word Tokenize.
+Delivery of workshop 1 on the installation of the work environment and creation of an algorithm with PySpark, NLTK and Word Tokenize.

 Alfredo Santos Salazar - asantossal@unbosque.edu.co